 Follow the Wi-Fi HIDL to employ the Wi-Fi Aware feature: hardware/interfaces/wifi/1.2 or higher.
 The Wi-Fi Aware HAL surface is very large; the hardware/interfaces/wifi/1.2/README-NAN.md file describes the subset that is currently in use by the framework.

-You can reference the legacy Wi-Fi HAL to see how it correlates with the new HIDL interface: hardware/libhardware_legacy/+/master/include/hardware_legacy/wifi_nan.h.
+You can reference the legacy Wi-Fi HAL to see how it correlates with the new HIDL interface: hardware/libhardware_legacy/+/main/include/hardware_legacy/wifi_nan.h.

 Device manufacturers need to provide both framework and HAL/firmware support:

 - AOSP code